Anjali905/got-family-inspector/README.md

 # React + Vite

--Click on the Google Drive link provided.
 -Download & Extract the Zip File
--Download the ZIP file and extract it to a local folder.

 2️⃣ Navigate to the Project Directory
 Open a terminal or command prompt.
 Use cd to move into the extracted project folder: